 This system was developed by Barry Reisberg, M.D., clinical director of the New York University School of Medicine's Silberstein Aging and Dementia Research Center.
 However, they are only guidelines and not everyone will experience the same symptoms, or have them at the same rate, and the Alzheimers stages may overlap.

 At the end of this page there is a link that will take you to where I share the signs of Alzheimers stages that I noticed in my mother Maria.
 She was born in 1920 and was diagnosed in 2002 with Alzheimer's.
-As of 2012, my mother is in the "late stage" or Alzheimers stage 7.
+As of 2012, my mother entered the "late stage" or Alzheimers stage 7.
 She passed July 4, 2017 very peacefully, but unable to eat or drink due to the inability to swallow.